Type to search

 Audio-Technica PRO 44

-If you are looking for a durable boundary microphone with fantastic sound quality, the Audio-Technica PRO 44 is the best choice.
+If you are looking for a durable mic with fantastic sound quality, the Audio-Technica PRO 44 is the best choice.

 Audix ADX60

-This microphone is made for those wanting a more attractive and durable build perfect for multiple types of usage.
-The boundary microphone is quite durable as the grill is made of steel mesh.
+This mic is made for those wanting a more attractive and durable build perfect for multiple types of usage.
+The ADX60 is quite durable as the grill is made of steel mesh.

 Crown PZM30D

-The Crown PZM30D is an omnidirectional microphone that is easily customizable and has two frequency ranges.
+The Crown PZM30D is an omnidirectional mic that is easily customizable and has two frequency ranges.
 This is perfect for orchestras, instrumental, and more.

 Let’s Go Over Each Top Boundary Microphone